breinbaas/unrealchallenges/02_keyboard_and_animation/keyboard_and_animation.md

 ## Prologue
 I have created these challenges to learn Unreal Engine so I definitely am not sure if what I present is the best way to solve the challenge.
 If you find better solutions I'd be happy to hear about it!

-## What I learned with this challenge
+## What I learned from this challenge
 Converting and using mixamo animations, using the input system, using the animation states, accessing player properties

 # Challenge 02 - Keyboard and animation